 Victoria Crowned Pigeon Distribution, Habitat, and Ecology

-Yet, even there this fabulous bird usually only appears on specific habitat types within the region.
-These mainly include areas of lowlands and swamp forests.
-It will also sometimes appear in regions of sago forests.
+Even within this already limited range, this fabulous bird usually only appears in specific habitat types within the region.
+These mainly include areas of lowlands and swamp forests, but the bird will also sometimes appear in regions of sago forests.

-In addition, it most commonly lives near or at sea level.
-Yet, individuals will occasionally appear at altitudes of as much as 3,000 ft (914 m).
-However, these usually have only ventured to the area temporarily.
+Interestingly, it also most commonly lives either near or at approximate sea level.
+Some individuals, though, will occasionally appear at altitudes of as much as 3,000 ft (914 m).
+These specimens, though, usually have only ventured to the area temporarily.

-Much like its related species, the Victoria Crowned Pigeon evolved as a highly gregarious animal.
-Because of this, it rarely moves alone.
+Much like its numerous related species around the world, the beautiful Victoria Crowned Pigeon evolved as a highly gregarious animal.
+Because of this, the bird rarely moves alone.
 Most often, it travels in small groups, at a slow pace, along the floor of the forest.

-Although it primarily eats fruit, it will also feed on small invertebrates and seeds on occasion.
+Although it primarily eats fruit, it also feeds on small invertebrates and seeds on occasion.
 Its favorite fruit consists of figs, though it will consume other fruit if readily available.
 Seeds and invertebrates it consumes opportunistically, with no noticeable preference.